accso/java9-jigsaw-depvis/README.md

 ### TODOs, LOP, Backlog, Ideas, ...
 No software is ready, ever ;-) So here are some ideas left (any other feedback very welcome!):

-- [ ] Include n-transitivity for requires-public
+- [ ] Include n-transitivity for requires-transitive
 - [ ] Allow filtering of individual relationships (black/white listing)
 - [ ] Include uses/provides relationships
 - [ ] Include the module's package names